reilabs/cairo-hints/documentation/Tutorial.md

 Each time a change to `.proto` file is made, Cairo code can be generated using the command `scarb hints-generate`.

 Users are free to use `.proto` files to generate corresponding definitions on the JSON-RPC side.
-Rust example projects uses `build.rs` file to generate Rust definitions of Request and Result objects.
+Rust example projects use `build.rs` file to generate Rust definitions of Request and Result objects.
 By contrast, the JavaScript example project operates on untyped JSON objects and does not rely on code generation at all.

 ### Running Cairo projects with hints